Sum range of cells based on more than one criteria.

 The SUMIFS function is a plural variation of SUMIF as it accepts multiple arguments to sum one or multiple ranges or array of numbers.

-For example, suppose that three specification (Grade, Item Type, Inventory) is in three different column and user want to add an inventory of each Item Type based on a specific grade, the formula can be following:
+For example, suppose that three specifications (Grade, Item Type, Inventory) is in three different columns and user want to add an inventory of each Item Type based on a specific grade, the formula can be following:

 sum_range – Inventory figure for each item type ($D$4:$D$22)

 range1 – List of Item Type for each product type ($C$4:$C$22)

 criteria1 – Item Type to select for addition (G6)